Aetna's Policy Shift: How "Approved" Inpatient Claims Could Cost You Millions

 And most importantly, don’t assume approved = appropriate.
 The absence of a denial doesn’t mean the payment is correct.

-This policy takes effect in just three months.
-It won’t come with a press release or a denial letter.
-It will show up quietly on your 835—marked “paid in full,” but falling far short of what’s owed.
-The time to prepare, object, and protect your revenue is now, before this approach becomes the new normal.
+This new payment approach doesn't come with a press release or a denial letter.
+It shows up quietly on your 835, marked "paid in full," but falling far short of what's owed.
+The time to prepare and protect your revenue is now, before this approach becomes widespread.

 Enter your email below to continue